Maine Farmers’ Market Snapshot Week 2017

 During National Farmers’ Market Week, August 6-12, 2017, farmers’ markets across the state will participate in the 2nd annual Maine Farmers’ Market Snapshot Week.
-Participating markets will receive:
+This is a chance to celebrate our statewide network of farmers’ markets by participating in a common effort to tell our market’s stories, share photos, collect data, and shower shoppers with prizes and attention!

 - A toolkit containing prizes and activities to share with shoppers.